C18356933/MusicVisuals/README.md

         }
     }
 ```
-If 4 is pressed it will call the function render4() from the ellipse fun class hence the wf.render4()
+If 4 is pressed it will call the method render4() from the ellipse fun class hence the wf.render4()
 ```Java
 public void render4()
     {